 Ayumu Hirano@ayumuhirano1129November 29, 1998Murakami City, Niigata PrefectureTOKIO Inkarami2 (Sochi, Pyeongchang)

-Ruka Hirano@rukahiranoMarch 12, 2002Osaka City University, Osaka PrefectureTaisei Gakuin University Ski Clubfirst appearance
+Ruka Hirano@rukahiranoMarch 12, 2002Osaka City University, Osaka PrefectureTaisei Gakuin University Ski ClubFirst appearance

-Hirano Kaishu@4kaishuOctober 14, 2002Murakami City, Niigata PrefectureNihon Universityfirst appearance
+Hirano Kaishu@4kaishuOctober 14, 2002Murakami City, Niigata PrefectureNihon UniversityFirst appearance

 [Women]

-nameInstagramDate of birthwhere one is fromAffiliationNumber of Olympic appearances
+nameInstagramdate of birthBirthplaceAffiliationNumber of Olympic appearances

 Ruki Tomita@ruki_tomita

-December 28, 2001Myoko City, Niigata PrefectureTeam JWSCfirst appearance
+December 28, 2001Myoko City, Niigata PrefectureTeam JWSCFirst appearance

-Mitsuki Ono@mitsukionoMarch 5, 2004Yoshikawa City, Saitama PrefectureBurtonfirst appearance
+Mitsuki Ono@mitsukionoMarch 5, 2004Yoshikawa City, Saitama PrefectureBurtonFirst appearance

 Sena Tomita@sena_tomitaOctober 5, 1999Myoko City, Niigata PrefectureTeam Albirex Niigata1 (Pyeongchang)

-Imai Walnut@kurumi924September 24, 1999Ueda City, Nagano PrefecturePrio Holdings1 (Pyeongchang)
+Imai Walnut@kurumi924September 24, 1999Ueda City, Nagano PrefecturePrior Holdings1 (Pyeongchang)

 Text/Daisuke Mizorogi